Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Upper Hutt and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Upper Hutt and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will apply to your rental home.

-• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes